-Road trips are the safest form of travel for summer 2020 because they allow you to properly social distance and stay safe while exploring.
+Road trips are often the safest form of summer travel because they allow you to properly social distance and stay safe while exploring.
 Not to mention, gas prices are at all-time lows right now, making road trips extra appealing.
 Whether you’re driving 200 or 2,000 miles this season, you should weigh whether to rent a car for a road trip or drive your own.

-Things to consider when renting a car for a road trip
+Here are the things to consider when renting a car for a road trip: